minggnim/minggnim.github.io/_posts/2023-01-08-china-covid-estimate.markdown

 ![China Covid WHO report](/assets/china-covid-who.png)

-These numbers were published after China had lifted COVID-zero policy on 7 Dec 2022.
-In retrospective, it’d be intersting to see what would happen should COVID-zero policy be lifted at a different timeline.
+These numbers were published after China had lifted the COVID-zero policy on 7 Dec 2022.
+In retrospect, it’d be interesting to see what would happen should the COVID-zero policy be lifted at a different timeline.
 This analysis estimates death toll scenarios by assuming that policy change occurred between February 2021 and December 2022 in weekly intervals.

 For each assumed COVID-zero end date, the figure below shows the estimated total number of deaths till 2 December.
-Each estiamte is based on the projection from [UK death rate in each age group during the same period](https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/articles/coronaviruscovid19latestinsights/deaths#deaths-by-age).
+Each estimate is based on the projection from [UK death rate in each age group during the same period](https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/articles/coronaviruscovid19latestinsights/deaths#deaths-by-age).

 ![Death Estimate](/assets/deaths-estimate.png)

-From the estimate, it shows that one year's delay of policy change reduces the death toll by over half a million, while 6 month delay reduces by nearly 200,000.
+From the estimate, it shows that one year's delay of policy change reduces the death toll by over half a million, while 6 months delay reduces by nearly 200,000.

 The breakdown of death toll per age group over time is presented below.
-Age group `65 to 74` and `75 to 84` suffer the highest death toll, though both age group combined accounts for 13% overall population.
+Age groups `65 to 74` and `75 to 84` suffer the highest death toll, though both age groups combined account for 13% overall population.

 ![Alt Text](/assets/scenarios.gif)

 Note: the estimates in this analysis did not factor in
-- The impact from early waves of COVID-19 deaths pre February 2021 in the UK, which may increase the death estimates
+- The impact of early waves of COVID-19 deaths pre-February 2021 in the UK, which may increase the death estimates
 - The difference in medical conditions in both countries